-Much of Darwin Harbour is characterised by mangrove forest lining the tidal boundaries and growing in fine sediments, with 36 species of mangrove covering more than 26,000 ha.
+Much of the Port of Darwin is characterised by mangrove forest lining the tidal boundaries and growing in fine sediments, with 36 species of mangrove covering more than 26,000 ha.
 Seagrass beds are known to occur near Casuarina Beach, Talc Head and Gunn Point but there is little knowledge of their composition or extent.
 Seagrass beds have not been identified in the East Arm area.

-It is estimated that hard surfaces cover less than 20% of the inter-tidal and sub-tidal area of the Darwin Harbour region.
+It is estimated that hard surfaces cover less than 20% of the inter-tidal and sub-tidal area of the Port of Darwin .
 Soft surfaces consisting of muds and fine sand are estimated to cover approximately 80% of the sea floor of the harbour.
 Coral dominated rocky reefs are located in the lower inter-tidal to high sub-tidal areas within depths of 5 to 10 m.